flexiblepower/powermatcher-documentation/Visualizer.md

 ## Using the visualizer

 For this tutorial, we won't use the `examples.bndrun`.
 The PowerMatcher repository has an `net.PowerMatcher.visualisation` bundle, open the `visualisation.bndrun` file.
 Click on `Run OSGi` to fire up the Apache Felix service.
-Now go to [http://localhost:8080/system/console/configMgr](http://localhost:8080/system/console/configMgr)
+Now go to [http://localhost:8080/system/console/configMgr](http://localhost:8080/system/console/configMgr) in your browser.

 ### Starting up